refinedev/refine/documentation/tutorial/authentication/protecting-content/index.md

 <Sandpack>

-In this step, we'll be implementing a basic `authProvider` with `check` method to validate the user's authentication status.
-With this, we'll be able to protect our content from unauthenticated users.
+In this step, we'll be implementing a basic `authProvider` with `check` method to validate the user's authentication status, allowing us to protect our content from unauthenticated users.

 Refine can work with any authentication solution with its easy to implement `authProvider` interface.
-We'll create an implementation for our fake REST API which also provides a simple authentication endpoints.
+We'll set up an implementation for our fake REST API, which also provides a simple authentication endpoints.

 To learn more about the supported auth providers, refer to the [Supported Authentication Providers](/docs/guides-concepts/authentication/#supported-auth-providers) section in the Authentication guide.